 Meet the woodpecker with a puzzling moniker and a big appetite for suet.
-Here's how to attract and identify red-bellied woodpeckers.
+Here's how to attract and identify a red bellied woodpecker.

-With zebra-like stripes on their backs and wings, red-bellieds have a few look-alike relatives, such as the gila and golden-fronted woodpeckers of the Southwest.
-It’s thanks to one distinguishable characteristic—a red head—that these woodpeckers are frequently confused with the less common red-headed woodpecker species, which shows a full head of bold red feathers.
+With zebra-like stripes on the backs and wings, the red-bellied woodpecker has a few look-alike relatives, such as the gila and golden-fronted woodpeckers of the Southwest.
+It’s thanks to one distinguishable characteristic—a red head—that these woodpeckers are frequently confused with the less common red headed woodpecker species, which shows a full head of bold red feathers.

-And then there’s the ambiguous red belly.
+And then there’s the ambiguous red belly—a hard-to-see, faint crimson color on their undersides.
 This makes many bird-watchers wonder if the person who named this woodpecker was seeing things.
 It’s only when the light hits the stomach just right that the blush-colored feathers are most noticeable.
 Then you finally see how this flier got its name.

-Check out 10 photos of common North American woodpecker species.
+Check out more photos of common North American woodpecker species.

 As red-bellieds swoop in to your feeders for a snack, listen for the exuberant, guttural quirr quirr quirr chatter.
 Unlike most bird species, both males and females vocalize throughout the year.
 The sound is a favorite of many backyard birders.

 “The bird’s distinctive call announces its presence at our feeders,” says Birds & Blooms reader Stephen Holland of Sandown, New Hampshire.
-“The unique coloring of a red head and striped back makes it stand out in all seasons.”
+“The unique coloring of a red head and striped back makes this woodpecker stand out in all seasons.”

 Learn why woodpeckers peck and how to stop it.